It's crunch time for OPEC as oil prices rise

 Oil prices have spiked by as much as 20% this year, in part because OPEC and its allies have produced even less than was foreseen under a 2016 agreement that was supposed to reduce supply by 1.8 million barrels per day.

 The price spike has caused pain for big energy consumers such as India.
+American drivers are paying more for gas, too.

 Related: Shale exec says US will be the world's biggest oil producer by the fall